tristan-potter/dotfiles/README.md

   - read https://github.com/fatih/vim-go-tutorial
   - try and get rid of Vundle by using native plugins like https://github.com/etiennebarrie/dotfiles
   - or use viml to install vundle like https://github.com/thegedge/dotfiles/blob/60b09c51693f5a9f9aaf0ad3045ce5c17a3d8115/vim/plugins.vimrc#L3-L10
+  - remember to install python using brew, then install vim using brew with override, and make sure /usr/local/bin is before /usr/bin in path
 - [ ] Look for a browser that:
   - has dotfiles configuration,
   - preferable with vim bindings (enabled through those dotfiles)